bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 serialized in a compressed form as the representation of y with a modified top bit to disambiguate between x and -x.

-To carry out this disambiguation we order the elements of GF(p^2) as follows: to compare x = x0+x1\*i with y = y0+y1\*i assuming all coordinates are in [0, p) we compare x0 with y0, and, if they are equal, compare x1 with y1.
-This is the lexicographic ordering on the numerical values of (x0, x1) where each value is in the range [0, p).
+To carry out this disambiguation we order the elements of GF(p^2) as
+follows: to compare x = x0+x1\*i with y = y0+y1\*i assuming all
+coordinates are in [0, p) we compare x0 with y0, and, if they are equal, compare x1 with y1.
+This is the lexicographic ordering on (x0, x1) where each value is in the range [0, p).

-The high bit of a compressed point 0 if the smaller possible x value is correct, and 1 if the larger possible x value is correct.
+The high bit of a compressed point is 0 if the smaller possible x value is correct, and 1 if the larger possible x value is correct.

 ~~~~~